NISYSLAB/Emory-BMI-GSoC/README.md

 # Emory BMI Google Summer of Code (GSoC) 2022

-We are currently actively working on the project ideas.
-Please make sure to come back to check the complete list of the project ideas next week.

 <img src="https://github.com/NISYSLAB/Emory-BMI-GSoC/blob/main/logo.jpg" width="150" height="150" align="left" /> Department of Biomedical Informatics, Emory University (Emory BMI) is committed to open source development of several biomedical informatics research projects.
 As a research organization, its source code lives across several open source project repositories, released with open-source licenses including BSD 3-Clause License and MIT license.
 Most of them can be accessed from the GitHub repositories of the research labs of Emory University School of Medicine: https://github.com/Emory-HITI, https://github.com/sharmalab, https://github.com/NISYSLAB, and https://github.com/controlcore-project/